 1. Almonds: Cardiovascular Health in a seed

-They help reduce weight, cholesterol and improve heart health.
+Almonds help reduce weight, reduce cholesterol and improve heart health.
 This seed is rich in nutrients such as vitamin E, magnesium, phosphorus, iron, potassium, calcium, protein and monounsaturated fat, that revitalize the heart.

 2. Walnut: Heart and brain healthy

 Eating 5 walnuts a day reduces the risk of cardiovascular disease.
 They contain a great proportion between alpha linolenic acid (omega-3), essential fatty acids that help lower levels of LDL (bad cholesterol), prevent the formation of atherosclerotic plaques and maintain the lining of the neurons in the brain.

 It is in the top of the list of anticancer plants.
 It’s rich in indoles, flavonoids and sulforaphanes.
 It influences the enzymes that play an important role in the detoxification system, which accelerates the release of glutathione (natural organic substances that destroy toxins and carcinogens).
 It’s rich in beta carotene and vitamins A and C, which contribute to the proper functioning of the body's immune system.

 It combats cancer because contains lycopene and carotenoids (precursor of vitamin A) that fight free radicals that cause some cancers such as prostate and gastrointestinal.
 It provides to the body minerals such as iron, phosphorus, calcium, manganese, magnesium, copper, potassium, sodium and zinc.